-The work you do will be saved in the Private Workspace section of your Content Library.
+The work you do will be saved in the My Content section of your Content Library.

 If you're going to be making your own slides, you'll next need to select which type of section you'd like to add.
 There are three classes of content that you're able to add.
 These can be assigned together in the same exam and are outlined below:

 Automatically marked questions are marked by the system as soon as an assessment has been completed.
 When setting questions up, there's an option at the bottom of the page to set them to be manually marked.
 You can also manually override these marks once the assessment has been completed.